pvanderbilt/coq-lang-playarea/README.md

 - [LProps.v](LProps.v): Pierce's StlcProp.v.
 - [Tests.v](Tests.v): The examples factored out of Pierce's Stlc.v.
 - [Tests2.v](Tests2.v): Tests of the big-step evaluation relations of [LEval.v](LEval.v).

+There is also a file [Utils.v](Utils.v) that has some useful tactics (and related lemmas):

+- Two tactics that deal with hypotheses of the form `H:P->Q` or `H:forall x, P->Q` (where `Q` does not match the goal) by generating `P` as a subgoal, with `x` as an "existential" variable in the second case.
+- A tactic for simplifying terms contained in a hypothesis.